Destaq/reddit-wallpapers/README.md

 - `beautifulsoup4` (for BeautifulSoup) (`pip3 install beautifulsoup4`)
 - `praw` (`pip3 install praw`)

 All the above modules are available on PyPI.
-You can download them each individually or simply run `pip install requirements.txt`.
+You can download them each individually or simply run `pip3 install -r requirements.txt` in the folder that houses requirements.txt.

 ## Reddit Bot Setup
 In order for `reddit-wallpapers` to work, you must create your own Reddit bot.
 Reddit itself does not provide access to the links and content on its pages, so creating a bot that is given permission to go through its database is required.
 This takes about 5 mins, and the steps are outlind below.